Mahak491/A-Counter-Project/README.md

 # A-Counter-Project
- here it will count the number of followers
+ while learning, i made this fun project where it will count the number of followers in instagram!!